timescale/docs/timescale-forge/disk-management.md

 When this happens, you can still query your database, but you cannot add any new data to it.
-This is to ensure that your disk does not fill up to 100%, which could prevent you from recovering the database.
+This is to ensure that your disk does not fill up to 100%, which could prevent you from crashing due to an out of memory (OOM) error.

 With your database in read-only mode, you need to decide if you are going to increase your storage capacity, or reduce the size of your database.
 When you